statmike/Resampling-Methods-in-SAS-Viya/readme.md

     intable="string"
       required
-      specifies the name of the table to sample from in cas B=integer
+      specifies the name of the table to resample from in CAS B=integer
       required
       Specifies the desired number of bootstrap resamples.
 Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.